Troy Deeney on his UK Open Pool aims as part of World Nineball Tour: To not embarrass myself and push sport forward

 Former professional footballer Troy Deeney will play on the World Nineball Tour as a wildcard player at the UK Open Pool Championship in Telford, live on Sky Sports, revealing his aim to "push the sport forward".

-Deeney, who featured across six seasons of the Premier League for Watford, scoring 47 goals, will compete at the UK Open Pool Championship between May 7-12, with all the action live on Sky Sports.
+Deeney, who featured across six seasons of the Premier League for Watford, scoring 47 goals, will compete at the UK Open Pool Championship with the opening four days live on Matchroom's YouTube channels and then the final two days live on Sky Sports from May 11-12.

 The 35-year-old last played for Forest Green Rovers in League Two this season, ahead of taking on a player/manager role during the campaign and being dismissed in January, but will now appear on screens playing a very different sport.